-Goebel's Wild Animal Farm was home to Leo the Lion, of MGM Pictures fame, and over the years, other animal celebrity residents included Mr. Ed, the talking horse, Bimbo, the elephant from Circus Boy, Tamba the chimpanzee in Tarzan films and "Bedtime with Bonzo" starring Ronald Reagan and Diana Lynn.
+Goebel's Wild Animal Farm was home to Leo the Lion, of MGM Pictures fame.
+Over the years, other animal celebrity residents included Mr. Ed, the talking horse, Bimbo, the elephant from Circus Boy and Tamba, the chimpanzee in Tarzan films and "Bedtime with Bonzo" starring Ronald Reagan and Diana Lynn.

 Goebel sold Jungleland in 1946 and the park was renamed the "World Jungle Compound."
 Ten years later it was sold again to executives from 20th Century Fox and was renamed "Jungleland."
 After five years, the business slid and Goebel was able to purchase it back in 1961.

-At its peak popularity, the Jungleland compound had all sorts of activities - shows by Mable Stark, the Lady Lion Tamer and other trainers, elephant rides, tortoise rides, ducky boat rides, train rides, safari tram buses and even a sky-tram.
+At its peak popularity, the 170 acre Jungleland compound had all sorts of activities - shows by Mable Stark, the Lady Lion Tamer and other trainers, elephant rides, tortoise rides, ducky boat rides, train rides, safari tram buses and even a sky tram.
 Animals included elephants, lions, tigers, hippos, camels, llamas, giraffes, orangutans, chimpanzees and a variety of others.
-The park was 170 acres in size.

-Jungleland closed in October 1969 after the popularity of the park continued to drop after 43 years in business - a combination of increased competition (Disneyland, Knotts Berry Farm, Universal Studios, etc.) and the fact that Highway 101 diverted drivers around the theme park.
+Jungleland closed in October 1969 after its popularity continued to drop - a combination of increased competition (Disneyland, Knotts Berry Farm, Universal Studios, etc.) and the fact that Highway 101 diverted drivers around the theme park.
 The park operated for 43 years and its 1,800 animal occupants were sold at auction.

 So...when you stroll through the grounds of the Civic Arts Plaza and The Lakes at Thousand Oaks, close your eyes and see if you can envision all the animal excitement that took place here just a few generations ago in the heart of Thousand Oaks.